-- 1. Each athletic program should establish broad and specific policies and procedures relating to sportsmanship and identify responsibilities to ensure their observances. - 2.
-Each athletic program should insist that personnel set good examples of deportment and sportsmanship and correct those individuals who are at fault at a time convenient and in an adequate manner for the situation - 3.
+1. Each athletic program should establish broad and specific

+- 2. Each athletic program should insist that personnel set good examples of deportment and sportsmanship and correct those individuals who are at fault at a time convenient and in an adequate manner for the situation - 3.
 Each athletic program should utilize all appropriate occasion and means to emphasize desirable deportment and sportsmanship to all athletes and supervisory personnel. - 4.
 The supervision of trips and "away" contests should be such as to assure that the conduct of athletes and coaches brings credit to themselves, the community, and their sport.
 To this end, we advocate the full promotion of cooperative "host-guest" relationship between and among teams entering into athletic competition.